-The servicing agreements will provide that the servicer may offer, at the request of the applicable seller or the administrator, incentive payment programs or repayment programs currently or in the future made available by that seller or the administrator.
+The servicing agreements will provide that the servicer may offer, at the request of the applicable seller or the administrator, new incentive programs or repayment programs that currently are or in the future will be made available by that seller or the administrator.
 If these benefits are made available to borrowers of trust student loans, the effect may be faster amortization of principal of the affected trust student loans.
 See "Sallie Mae's Student Loan Financing Business-Incentive Programs" in this prospectus.